Private weekly AV systems mentorship

 Nobody’s looked under the hood since.

-An integrator installed it, got the sign-off, and moved on.
-What’s left is a room that technically works and practically doesn’t — and no one whose job it is to say why.
+Whether the room came from an integrator or an internal build, the same gap shows up: the industry taught equipment, not ownership - who keeps the room reliable, simple, and transformational.
+What’s left is a room that technically works and practically doesn’t - and no one whose job it is to say why.

 And the payroll math is only half of it.
 When rooms just work, your people put their attention on the job instead of the technology - and they trust video enough to fly less.
 That’s a competitive edge for the company and evenings at home for your people.
 I’ve watched both happen at companies whose rooms I built.